gilmar-sales/ct-ecs/README.md

  - change the observer pattern to publish-subscriber (it's a better pattern to multithreading)

 ## Usage
-### Setup the settings
+### Set up the settings
-First of all, you'll need to create the basic design of your game, components, tags and systems:
+First, you'll need to create the basic design of your game, components, tags and systems:

 ```cpp
 using ComponentList = std::tuple<TransformComponent, MeshComponent, RigidBodyComponent, MaterialComponent>;